 Written by: John Karhoff

-For many corporations (and banks), integrated receivables isn’t simply a buzz word any longer—it’s become a reality that is tranforming AR operations.
+For many corporations (and banks), integrated receivables isn’t simply a buzz word any longer—it’s become a reality that is transforming AR operations.
 As companies across multiple industries have looked to third-party technology providers to deliver a solution to simplify and streamline their accounts receivables processes, it has forced many banking institutions to take a closer look at prospective Fintech partnerships and re-evaluate their own treasury management offerings.

 If you’ve been a reader of our previous blog posts on the topic, you know FTNI isn’t a believer in “band-aiding” multiple solutions together by providing nothing more than a dashboard that accepts feeds from various, disparate systems.
 Corporates are looking for ways to save costs, reduce inefficiencies, and gain better visibility and oversight across their entire AR operations.
 This can’t happen if they are left to manage multiple siloed systems—this just masks the underlying problem of siloed platforms.
 Instead, offering a single platform that can accept, process, AND post any payment method, from any payment channel can address these pressing issues your clients are dealing with, and it’s time for banks to take the next step in order to become that trusted technology partner your commercial banking customers are looking for.